joyou159/Lung-Nodule-Analysis-System/README.md

 ## Acknowledgments

 This project is guided by "Deep Learning with PyTorch" by Eli Stevens, Luca Antiga, and Thomas Viehmann, published by Manning Publications.
-The concepts and techniques discussed in Part 2 of the book have been particularly influential in shaping the implementation and design of this codebase.
+The concepts and techniques discussed in Part 2 of the book have been particularly influential in shaping the implementation and design of this pipline.